PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Empirical Evaluation for Datasets

-Based on Fig \ref{fig:reg}, regularization appears to be a viable strategy for effectively reducing MSE.
-With the increase of the regularization parameter, all end-to-end methods achieve an MSE which is close to that of the two-stage linear regression approach.
-In terms of regret, the impact on \spo{} and \pfyl{} is insignificant, while more regularization for \dbb{} has the potential to yield improvements.
+Based on Figure \ref{fig:reg}, regularization appears to be a viable strategy to reduce MSE.
+With an increase in the regularization parameter, all end-to-end methods achieve an MSE comparable to that of the two-stage linear regression approach.
+In terms of regret, the impact on \spo{} and \pfyl{} is minor, while more regularization of \dbb{} has the potential to produce improvements.